briandconnelly/nicheconstruct/paper/02_introduction.md

 Here, we show that the selective feedbacks that result from niche construction can maintain cooperation indefinitely.
 We find that it is specifically negative niche construction that is responsible for this result because of the endless opportunities for adaptation that it produces.
-These results indicate that cooperators can ensure their survival when they play an active role in their own evolution.
+These results suggest that cooperators can ensure their survival when they play an active role in their own evolution.